U.S. Department of State Seal

 Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Embassy for assistance.

 Tonga Police work with various NGOs such as the Women and Children Crisis Centre (WCCC) Tonga (telephone: 0800444) to provide shelter and counseling for abused women, girls, and boys who are under the age of 14.
 The Women and Children Crisis Center also has partner organizations, including the Tonga Life Line (operated by the Free Wesleyan Church), the Salvation Army, the Police Domestic Violence Unit, Ministry of Health, Tonga National Youth Congress, Ma’a Fanine mo e Famili, and Tonga Leiti Association.
-All offer counseling and rehabilitation programs.
+All offer counseling rehabilitation and programs.

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders are generally unable to access areas outside of major cities and to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
+See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.